Skip to main content Skip to footer

 • Greater consistency in delivery and project completion

-This works best when timelines are locked in, but internal effort distribution still has room for improvement.
+This approach works best when timelines are locked in but there’s still flexibility in how internal effort is distributed.

 Advantages include: